microsoft/qsharp-compiler/QIR-README.md

 the exception and stack trace will appear in the LLVM file.
 If the Q# compilation and LLVM generation succeeded, but the generated LLVM did not validate, then the LLVM validation status will appear in the log file.

+### Entrypoints

+If you have a Q# operation with the `@EntryPoint` attribute, the QIR generator will create an additional C-callable wrapper function for the entrypoint.
+The name of this wrapper is the same as the full, namespace-qualified name of the entrypoint, with periods replaced by underscores.

+The entrypoint wrapper performs some translation between QIR types and standard C types.
+In particular, a QIR array parameter will be replaced in the input signature by two parameters, an i64 array count and a pointer to the element type.

+The entrypoint wrapper function gets tagged with an LLVM "EntryPoint" attribute.
+Note that this is a custom attribute, rather than metadata, so that passes should not drop it.

+The QIR generator does not currently create a `main(argc, argv)` that translates string values to QIR types that would allow QIR compiled to executable through clang to be executed from the command line.

 ## Q# Core